4GeeksAcademy/blog/blog/software-engineer-in-berlin.md

 Also, it has one of the most complete programs teaching its students in 4 programming languages that get them certified and ready to start a career in tech in just 4 months; they include what they call “[GeekForce](https://4geeksacademy.com/us/geekforce-career-support)” which gives lifetime career support to all their students after they graduate, allowing them to find jobs in tech.

-## Being a Software Engineer in Berlin is easy
+## Software Engineers in Berlin have an easier life

 Berlin is a kind of German development hub.
 There are a lot of different institutes, production organizations, research centers, and companies that make this city predisposed to growth and development in the context of high technology.

 Because Berlin is the business center of Germany, there is never a lull in the labor market.
 Local and international companies that have offices in this city are constantly developing new projects and need engineers of different specializations.
-New software engineer in Berlin vacancies appear on [specialized job](https://www.linkedin.com/) portals almost daily.
+New software engineer in Berlin vacancies appear on [specialized job](https://www.linkedin.com/jobs/search/?currentJobId=3010128357&geoId=103035651&keywords=Software%20Engineer&location=Berl%C3%ADn%2C%20Alemania&refresh=true) portals almost daily.

 ## Among the top 5 jobs titles that have the best pay in Berlin we can find: